-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact XII.
-NOISE Would the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?

 Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact XII .
+NOISE V Vould the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? - b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? •
-NOISE V Vould the project result in: c) A substantial permanent increase in ambient noise levels above levels existing without the project? d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise?

-a-d) The proposed Project would not involve physical construction and would not involve any substantial changes in physical operational or maintenance activities.
+Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact XII .
+NOISE V Vould the project result in: c) A substantial permanent increase in ambient noise levels above levels existing without the project? • d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? • e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? • f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise? • a-d) The proposed Project would not involve physical construction and would not involve any substantial changes in physical operational or maintenance activities.
 Therefore, the proposed Project would not directly result in substantial new noise sources from either a construction or operational standpoint.
-Additionally, the Town would operate and maintain the system from the existing AVR operation and maintenance facility, and therefore, as discussed in Section XVI, Transportation/Traffic, the proposed Project would not result in substantial changes in trip generation, trip distribution, and trip length.
-Thus, it would not substantially affect noise as a result of new vehicular trips.
+However, as described in Section XVI, Transportation/Traffic, the proposed Project may have the potential to lead to changes in trip generation, trip distribution, and trip length that could incrementally increase the number of vehicle miles travelled (VMT) associated with operation of the AVR System, and thus also incrementally increase vehicular noise, depending on where the operations yard is located.
+The Town of Apple Valley has yet to identify the exact location of the operations yard.
+However, at this time there are three options: the current AVR System operations yard, the Town of Apple Valley's public works yard located at 13450 Nomwaket Road, or the operations yard of another public or private operator.
+It should be noted that the Town's existing public works yard and the AVR System operations yard are less than 0.25 miles apart, such that no significant differences in traffic circulation patterns would be expected regardless of which of these yards are used for future operations of the System.
 Ultimately, these impacts are anticipated to be less than significant, but nonetheless will be examined further in the EIR.